tldraw/tldraw/vscode/README.md

 ## 3. Start the editor

+In the root folder:

-- Run `yarn start:vscode` from the root folder.
+- Run `yarn start:vscode`.

-- This will automatically open the extension folder in VS Code in a new window
+This will start the development server for the `vscode/editor` project and open the `vscode/extension` folder in a new window.

-## 4. Start the extension
+In the `vscode/extension` window, open the terminal and run:

 - Install dependencies (`yarn`)
-- Start the debugger (F5)
+- Start the VS Code debugger (Menu > Run > Start Debugging)

+Open a `.tldr` file or create a new `.tldr` file from the command palette.

 ## Publishing